 Pasta recipes with Busiate.

 Whichever type of busiate you manage to find, you are sure to love it.
 In Sicily, and especially Trapani, this pasta is traditionally served with pesto alla Trapanese.
 Trapani and Genova are both port towns, and according to some food historians, trade between the two resulted in the concept of pesto being passed from Genova to Trapani.
 However, pesto alla Genovese is made with basil and pine nuts, whereas pesto alla Trapanese is made with tomatoes and almonds.
 Also, whereas the recipe for pesto alla Genovese actually exists in an official version and different versions are rare, this is not the case for pesto alla Trapanese.
 Tomatoes, almonds, and garlic are standard but other ingredients such as pecorino cheese may or may not be added.
-I recently paired this pasta with radicchio pesto which was a delicious combination.
+I recently paired this pasta with radicchio pesto which was also a delicious combination.

 There are also a number of other typical Sicilian ways to serve this pasta and I’m looking forward to sharing some of them with you soon.
 For those readers who cannot find this kind of pasta in their local shops, it is worth looking online.
 Today, many companies sell or ship traditional Italian food products all over the world and busiate are available on Amazon in UK and USA.